 How important is it for researchers to use scientific collaborations to speed up their research work?

 Research is inherently about collaborations.
-It is about having a scientific curiosity which basically questions and creates new knowledge and you cannot keep that knowledge contained in isolation.
+It is about having a scientific curiosity that basically questions and creates new knowledge and you cannot keep that knowledge contained in isolation.
 So, you need to collaborate to see how that research is relevant and how it can be converted into something else.
-I think that the fact that you are having a Research Retreat, where you are bringing researchers from everywhere, is actually very important part of that understanding that you cannot research in isolation.
-Research has to be collaborative, multi-disciplinary and of course in another way there has to be collaboration not just within academia but outside academia, where industry, government and other stakeholders come in.
+I think that the fact that you are having a Research Retreat, where you are bringing researchers from everywhere, is actually a very important part of that understanding that you cannot research in isolation.
+Research has to be collaborative, multi-disciplinary and of course, in another way, there has to be a collaboration not just within academia but outside academia, where industry, government, and other stakeholders come in.

 I think when you start an enterprise you need to be a Jack of all trades, you need to understand what it takes to get an innovative idea to the market, and that is what entrepreneurship is all about.
 First, you need to understand the idea of your business itself and then you need to figure out what it takes to convert that idea into something tangible, and then gradually transform that into some commercial aspect.
 So you need to know marketing, financial implications, you need to understand customer feedback, market dynamics, competition, and that is why it is multi-disciplinary in nature.

-Does Bangalore still has that enabling ecosystem as it used to be when you had started Biocon, and is it actually progressing on the same line.
+Does Bangalore still have that enabling ecosystem as it used to be when you had started Biocon and is it actually progressing on the same line?

-As a woman I have believed that I don’t want any special incentives, and I think women must learn to stand on their own.
+As a woman, I have believed that I don’t want any special incentives, and I think women must learn to stand on their own.
 We just need an environment that allows us to run our businesses in a very effective way.
-I think whether you are a man or a woman, as an entrepreneur we don’t want too much of bureaucracy, licenses, permissions and inspections.
+I think whether you are a man or a woman, as an entrepreneur, we don’t want too much bureaucracy, licenses, permissions, and inspections.
 So, my advice to the government is, let an entrepreneur do what they can to build their businesses for the first five years and then once they are stable then you can make them compliant with many other things that you want them to be.